vinzenz-muser/brControl/README.md

 > Although this project is running stable it needs further work before it can be used in a productive environment.
 Especially the frontend is based on an outdated repository.

 # brDashboard
-brDashboard is a temperature monitoring and controlling application that supports real-time data monotioring.
+brDashboard is a temperature monitoring and controlling application that supports real-time data.

 ## Installation
 ### Dashboard